rwilliaise/rwilliaise.github.io/index.md

 └-> 1. purpose
 ```

-The `object #` can also be thought of as the *number of attempts* I have tried a
+The `object #` can be thought of as the *number of attempts* I have tried a
 project.
-It's basically how many of a specific project I have tried to create.
+It's how many of a specific project I have tried to create.
+It's not in
-It's not in order of creation date -- it's probably in order of catalogue date.
+order of creation date -- it's probably in order of catalogue date.
+You would be
-You would be surprised how high this number can get.
+surprised how high this number can get.

 The following tables are subject to change.